-Theatre Conspiracy supports the work of emerging artists through residencies and mentorships.
+Theatre Conspiracy supports the work of theatre artists through residencies and mentorships.
 Successful projects come about through an ongoing conversation and the compatibility between proposed work and Conspiracy’s mandate.

 Aryo Khakpour is a Vancouver-based multidisciplinary performer, dramaturg and director.
 He was born and raised in Tehran, a city of high population, extreme poetry, deadly pollution, passionate friendships and political debates.
 There, he read a lot of plays, bought all the theatre theory books, watched plenty of films, and took some acting classes at Samandarian Institute.